-Qigong is the name given to exercises and meditations, which use and direct flow of chi energy in the body.
+Qigong is the name given to exercises and meditations, which use and direct flow of Qi energy in the body.

-It as been passed down through the generations and is closely linked to traditional Chinese medicine.
-Although still not well known in the west it is practised by millions of people all over the world.
+It as been passed down through the generations and is closely linked to Traditional Chinese Medicine (TCM).
+Although still not very well known in the west it is practised by millions of people all over the world.

 Qigong is a discipline that exercises the mind, and combines breathing, posture, movement, stretching and meditation to promote mental and physical health, vitality, flexibility and stamina.